Wildfires raze dozens of homes in New Zealand

 “Of the 60 or 70 houses, we believe that the majority have gone,” he told Radio New Zealand.

 “The reality is that it’s a minor miracle no one has been harmed.
-If it had been anther 15-20 minutes it would have been a very different story.”
+If it had been another 15-20 minutes it would have been a very different story.”

 Kircher described how residents awoke to find an inferno bearing down on them.